-The Southern Aid Society/Dunbar Theater Building, designed in 1919 by noted Black architect Isaiah T. Hatton, served as the Washington headquarters for the Southern Aid Society, the oldest Black life insurance company in the country.
-The Dunbar Theater, a movie theater designed by Reginald W. Geare, occupied the first floor.
-The building also provided residential units, offices, and commercial space for Blacks.
-This mixed use building was an important element of the Black commercial area that developed around 7th and U Streets in the early part of the 20th century.
+The Southern Aid Society-Dunbar Theater Building served as the DC headquarters for the Southern Aid Society, the oldest Black life insurance company in the country.
+The building also provided residential units, offices, and commercial space for Black people.
+This mixed-use building was an important element of the Black commercial area that developed around Seventh and U Streets in the early part of the twentieth century.

 DC Inventory: May 16, 1984